website logo

 Summary

-The summary view shows a list of the URLs covered in the Relicx AutoTest Run and brief run down of those results.
+The summary view shows a list of the URLs covered in the Relicx Release Validation Run and brief run down of those results.
 Issues are seen broken down here and also summarized in a seperate tab.

 The Page column gives you a list of parameterized URLs that were tested.
 Each page has an associated status that tells the user whether Relicx was able to interact with this page with or without any issues.
 A Failed status indicates that there were some issues.
 The Issues column indicates the number of issues encountered.
 You can look at the Issues tab to find out the details of all the issues.

 User Sessions show how many real users have visited any particular URL.
 The more users that visit a page, the more extensively it will be tested.
-This number also contributes to how much of the Application is covered by Autonomous Testing.
+This number also contributes to how much of the Application is covered by Release Validation.

-Test Steps are defined as unique actions Autonomous Testing was able to execute.
+Test Steps are defined as unique actions Release Validation was able to execute.
 If you choose this options, the Test Sessions that contain these actions will appear.
 The more actions captured, the more parts of your application that were covered.

 Issues